HeaZzY/0_day_at_Los_Pollos/README.md

 Welcome to the "Los_Pwnnos_Hermanos" CTF.
 This challenge takes place in the famous Los Pollos Hermanos restaurant and includes several stages of exploiting security vulnerabilities, including access control flaws, privileged account access, and buffer overflows.

+## Write up
+The write up available here : https://leptitpentester.com/ctf/pollos/pollos2.html You can choose for English or French version

 ## Prerequisites

 Before starting, make sure you have the following installed on your Debian virtual machine: